Bgood12/PathfinderCampaignNotes/World Building/Countries/Balaika.md

 Former colony of [[Veriduna]] .

-Balaika is a verdant and diverse country situated on the western coast [[Alkebulan]], known for its bustling trade and persistent struggle for self determination.
+Balaika is a verdant and diverse country situated in [[Zelvahar]] on the western coast [[Alkebulan]], known for its bustling trade and persistent struggle for self determination.
 The nation stretches along a picturesque coastline, adorned with beautiful beaches, dense rainforests, and expansive savannas.
 The geographical diversity lends itself to a wide array of natural resources and a climate that is both bountiful and temperate.

 ### Cities and Settlements
 **Aurelion:** The capital city, a bustling metropolis perched on the coast.
 It is a symbol of the colonial presence and often a focal point for protests and demonstrations seeking freedom from colonial rule.